9382/Dump/LuaObfuscator/README.md

 ### Executor return theory.txt

 Not important to the code at all, but it is a nice insight into my through process about how to handle the Return statement through all the conditions there are.
-Created after multiple just-code-and-hope attempts to make the system failed to the point were I decided I needed to actually sit down and plan ahead or it wasn't getting made (yeah, thats right, nearly none of this was planned.
+Created because so many just-code-and-hope attempts to make the system failed and I decided I needed to actually sit down and plan ahead or it wasn't getting made (yeah, thats right, nearly none of this was planned.
 God knows how it works).